 The price of mahogany is more expensive than other hardwoods.
 For this large deck area, some people may find it expensive.
 But it is easily affordable for small decking.

 Some designers and constructors believe that For real mahogany, you can expect to pay mid $20s to mid $30s per board ft.
-Due to its rising price, Sapele (mahogany alternative) is using.
+Due to its rising price, Sapele (mahogany alternative) is being used.
 But not at all like mahogany.
-Due to the amazing properties, it is widely harvested today.
+Due to its amazing properties, it is widely harvested today.
 The United States is the largest importer.